Food Distributors in America [the Top 20]

 This puts them in charge of your stock inventory, placing orders, introducing new products into retail, delivering the products to the stores, handling the returns, and assisting in any product recalls.

 A food distributor is an important ally to consider, especially if you’re just getting your CPG off the ground.
-Working with the right distributor can open a lot of doors, and help you get your products stocked in many more locations.
+Working with the right distributor can open a lot of doors and help you get your products stocked in many more locations.

 How do I find a food distributor?

 For example, Buffalo Market works primarily with sustainable, organic, and purpose-driven food and beverage companies.
 If your brand’s ethical practices are a selling point, it’s a good idea to find a distributor who shares your values.
-That way you know you’re on the exact same page.
+That way, you know you’re on the exact same page.

 Find out more in our dedicated guide: How CPGs Find Distributors (Insider Secrets about Food Distribution)

-Who is the best food distributor for a CPG?
+Which is the best for a CPG?

 Let’s take a look at the top 20 food distributors in the US, so you can figure out which will match up best with your brand.